lacoseismic/nshmp-haz/docs/Rupture-Scaling-Relations.md

 Rupture scaling models describe relationships between rupture geometry and magnitude.
 Such models are used in a NSHM to:

 * Compute an expected magnitude from a rupture geometry.
 * Compute the size (length or area) of a rupture from a magnitude.
 * Compute point-source distance corrections (optimization for unknown strike)

 Rupture scaling model implementations typically impose restrictions on rupture aspect ratio.
-For more details see the [rupture scaling implementation]() reference.

 ## Magnitude-Scaling Relationships